Bob Irvine

 Robert (Bob) Samuel John Irvine is a New Zealand former rugby league footballer who represented New Zealand.

 Playing career

 Irvine played at halfback for Canterbury and the South Island.
-He played for the South Island in their 1963 match against South Africa.
+He played for Canterbury in their 1962 match against and for the South Island in their 1963 match against South Africa.

 In 1965, Irvine made his debut for New Zealand, becoming Kiwi #442.
 Irvine went on to play in seven test matches for New Zealand.

 Irvine won the New Zealand Rugby League's player of the year award in 1968.